anandusreeni/UltraSonicSensor-RaspberryPi3B-Arduino-Firebase/README.md

 The Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
 It is a capable little device that enables people of all ages to explore computing, and to learn how to program in languages like Scratch and Python.
 It’s capable of doing everything you’d expect a desktop computer to do, from browsing the internet and playing high-definition video, to making spreadsheets, word-processing, and playing games.

-Letus Connect Arduino to the USB PORT of Raspberry Pi 3B using USB Cable
+Let us Connect Arduino to the USB PORT of Raspberry Pi 3B using USB Cable

-In Pi UART will be off by default.
+In Pi, UART will be off by default.
 We have to enable **UART for serial communication**.
-You can use the following link for enabling serial communication on pi https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/enabling-serial-console
+You can use the following link for enabling serial communication on Pi https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/enabling-serial-console

-Then open command line and install **PySerial**
+Then open command prompt and install **PySerial**

 ```bat
 pip install pyserial